ehrencrona/rnn-text-generation-with-tensorflow/README.md

 There are already plenty of RNN-based text generators out there, but none that use the Tensorflow high-level Estimator API.

 The repository includes a bunch of books by Jules Verne.
-Training a model on those yields ouput like:
+Training a model on those yields output like:

 > In a few moments the engineer recognised the dense smoke hidden on the ground, the sharply left with crimson, and the breeze stood behind before numerous pieces of ice so terribly defined a white appearance, which for through the shades in the night the pieces were escaping from this vapory race afforded many [unknown] the articles of many ornaments. at the end of an operation to contain a single [unknown] belonging to new royal, succeeded on beer and [unknown] into idleness; besides, there were strangers and farmers.
 These indigenous people must be counted by Collinson and [unknown] - the most suitable for many of the various inhabitants of the island, when in the first place, representatives of the Gallian night - Dacosta and Day whose appetite were far less difficult to please?